stopnoanime/16TTAC-sim/README.md

 ### Sources and destinations:

-All sources and destinations are completely customizable, but you can look [here](docs/src-dest.md) to see the descriptions of all instructions that are available by default.
+All sources and destinations are completely customizable, but you can look [here](docs/src-dest.md) to see the descriptions of all of them that are available by default.

 # The assembly language